 We’re suggesting to everyone who wants to better understand those UIs to take the guides offered, connect your CSN and really learn how to best utilize them.
 Learning and knowing your way through these UIs is the best preparation you can do because, trust us, there’s a lot to learn.
 The key to best tracking your data and knowing what you’re seeing is really understanding these SKN UIs.

 Moreover, the MMPs are also offering data enrichment that should provide some level of attribution.
-To what extent is unclear for the time being, but we’ll gain more insight over the coming weeks now that the automatic IDFA abolishment is finally in full swing.
+To what extent is still unclear.
 Besides that, publishers with many apps could leverage IDFV and there are already talks in the industry regarding the next big identifier (email and credit cards are two big ones which Apple is already adopting with its sign-in with Apple/ Apple Pay products).

 Beyond these efforts you can also prepare on your own end if you’re willing to put in the work and get creative.
 The following are a few different solutions and workarounds you may want to consider depending on your team size, budget, and more.